Mali War: Malian northward advance

-On 16 January, French special forces, along with the Malian army, began fighting small and mobile groups of jihadists inside the city of Diabaly, but the French defense minister has denied the presence of French troops fighting in Diabaly.

-On the same day, the government of Spain approved the dispatch of one transport aircraft to Mali for the purposes of logistical and training support.
+On 16 January, French special forces, along with the Malian army, began fighting small and mobile groups of jihadists inside the city of Diabaly, but the French defense minister denied the presence of French troops fighting in Diabaly.
+The government of Spain approved the dispatch of one transport aircraft to Mali for logistical and training support.
 Meanwhile, the government of Germany authorized the contribution of two Transall C-160 transport aircraft to ferry African troops into the capital Bamako.
 Likewise, the government of Italy pledged air transport-based logistical support.

 On 17 January, Banamba was put on alert after Islamists were reportedly spotted near the town.
 The Malian army immediately deployed 100 soldiers to the town, which were reinforced later.
-A convoy of Islamists reportedly left Diabaly and was heading towards Banamba on the same day, but no fighting ultimately took place in the town.
+A convoy of Islamists reportedly left Diabaly and was heading towards Banamba, but ultimately no fighting took place in the town.

-On 18 January, the Malian Army released a statement claiming to have complete control of Konna again.
-The claim was confirmed by residents of Konna as well as a spokesman for Ansar al-Dine.
+On 18 January, the Malian Army released a statement claiming to have complete control of Konna.
+The claim was confirmed by residents of Konna and a spokesman for Ansar al-Dine.
 The same day, rebels were driven out of Diabaly according to multiple local sources.

 Reports came out on 19 January that residents of Gao had lynched Aliou Toure, a prominent Islamist leader and the MOJWA police commissioner of the city, in retaliation for the killing of a local journalist, Kader Toure.
 AFP cited local reports saying that the Islamists were beginning to leave other areas under their control to seek refuge in the mountainous and difficult-to-access Kidal Region.
 On the same day, two Nigerian soldiers were killed and five were injured by Islamists near the Nigerian town of Okene as they were heading toward Mali.

 On 20 January, the United States denied that they had attempted to bill the French for American support in the conflict.
 USAF C-17s began to fly in French troops and supplies the next day.

-On 21 January French and Malian troops entered Diabaly without resistance.
-Douentza was also taken on the same day.
+On 21 January, French and Malian troops entered Diabaly without resistance.
+Douentza was also taken that day.

 On the evening of 24 January Malian soldiers took control of Hombori.
-On the same day a splinter group of Ansar al-Dine, calling itself the Islamic Movement for Azawad (MIA), stated that it wanted to seek a peaceful solution to the conflict and urged France and Mali to cease hostilities in the north in order "to create a climate of peace which will pave the way for an inclusive political dialogue".
+On the same day a splinter group of Ansar al-Dine, calling itself the Islamic Movement of Azawad (MIA), stated that it wanted to seek a peaceful solution to the conflict and urged France and Mali to cease hostilities in the north in order "to create a climate of peace which will pave the way for an inclusive political dialogue".

 On 26 January, French Special Forces took over the airport and an important bridge in the city of Gao which remained largely Islamist-held.
 The troops reported "harassment" from Islamist forces but no solid resistance to their operations.
 The city was taken by a French-backed Malian force later that day.